In 2022, tuition for full-time students at Albertus Magnus College was $36,682 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Albertus Magnus College undergrads use financial aid to help pay for school.
-In 2021, 793 of the 1,088 undergrads enrolled received financial aid.
-Albertus Magnus College meets 47% of the demonstrated financial need for undergraduates.
+The majority of Albertus Magnus College undergrads use financial aid to to cover the cost of tuition.
+In 2022, 755 of the 1,031 undergrads enrolled received financial aid.
+Albertus Magnus College meets 46% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.